dylan-lang/opendylan/documentation/source/building-with-duim/improve.rst

            activate-callback: not-yet-implemented);

-Note that the definition of each element is identical to the definitions included in the original layout described in `Creating the basic sheet hierarchy
+Note that the definition of each element is identical to the definitions included in the original layout described in :ref:`design--creating-the-basic-sheet-hierarchy` (except that activate callbacks have been added to the code).
-<design#creating-the-basic-sheet-hierarchy>`_ (except that
-activate callbacks have been added to the code).
 Adding ``(frame)`` immediately after the name of each pane lets you refer to the frame itself within the frame definition using a local variable.
 This means